Pumpkin Cheesecake Pie

 Ingredients

-- Pumpkin – I use 1 can (15 ounce size) of pure pumpkin, not the pumpkin pie filling which contains sugar and spices.
+- Pumpkin – use pure pumpkin, not the pumpkin pie filling which contains sugar and spices.

 - Cream Cheese – the full fat regular cream cheese will give you creamy, rich flavor.
 TIP: make sure the cream cheese is at room temperature so it blends well without lumps.